BentoCG/GettingAndCleaning_Project/project1/run_analysis.md

 ####Creates a tidy data frame using the previous version of the main data frame.
 The new data frame, **dt_Tidy**, now has a single row for every activity on every subject, with the average value of all variable values for that same activity and subject.
-Finally, tidy data is outputted in a csv file.
+Finally, tidy data is outputted in a txt file separated by tabs.

 ```r